Pier-Two/Lantern/README.md

 # Lantern.Beacon.Cli

 Lantern.Beacon.Cli is a console application that runs a fully peer-to-peer (P2P) consensus light client for Ethereum.
+This project is funded by the Ethereum Foundation to improve censorship resistance and decentralise access to Ethereum.

 ## Prerequisites